Looking for the Best Prices on a New Cadillac SUV?

 New Cadillac Vehicles Overview

-Now Cadillac's base model, the ATS offers even more driving engagement and is the latest stroke in Cadillac's renaissance.
+Cadillac's base model, the ATS, debuted in 2013 and is the latest stroke in Cadillac's renaissance.
 It has ambitiously set its sights directly on the BMW 3-series, the compact luxury segment's long-time standard, but has the chops both under the hood and in the bends to compete with Europe's best.

-Also new for 2013 is the XTS full-size sedan, replacing the now defunct STS and DTS.
-The XTS is much like the Caddy's of old, with plenty of interior and cargo room to go along with a comfortable ride.
+Also debuting in 2013 was the XTS full-size sedan, which replaced the STS and DTS.
+The XTS is much like the Cadillacs of old, with plenty of interior and cargo room to go along with a comfortable ride.

 If you need more utility, Cadillac also offers a five-seat midsize crossover, the SRX.
 A 308-hp, 3.6-liter V-6 powers each SRX which features an abundance of in-cabin technology including touch-sensitive buttons on the center console, HD radio, and Bluetooth.
 All-wheel drive remains optional.